nro-bot/aprilhunt/Welcome to mini hunt!.md

 Cookoff](https://curiouscookoff.com)) based mostly on puzzle length and somewhat on difficulty.
 Internet searches are allowed (and needed).

-Feeling stuck?
+Feeling super stuck?
 Email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], brackets included.
+Response times may be slow (2-3 hrs) due to limited staffing, but we'll get to you!

 __Happy puzzling!__ Above notes not a puzzle.